steelsofliquid/opensteelos/README.md

 ## *Compiling on your own*
 It is advised you use the makefile provided.
 You will need Linux, which you're likely already using.
 Great! ^_^
-Well, you'll need tools for working with the i386 (iirc) platform (namely binutils and libc6-dev-i386), the G++ compiler (that's what the turorial said), and a copy of GRUB with a specific folder, at least from my experience as Debian wouldn't compile the ISO correctly while Ubuntu could.
+Well, you'll need tools for working with the i386 (iirc) platform (namely binutils and libc6-dev-i386), the G++ compiler (that's what the turorial said, it is a part of gcc and so you very likely already have it), and a copy of GRUB with a specific folder, at least from my experience as Debian wouldn't compile the ISO correctly while Ubuntu could.
 I'm unsure.
 Meh.
+If you want to compile OpenSteel/OS on a low-power system, please figure out a resources limiter or compile each file by hand.
+The latter may be tedious, but I'd rather you not inflict thermal damage on your system.
 A pre-built copy is provided, so if this seems too intimidating or you just want to try the OS, you don't have to compile and whatnot.
 To compile, please for the love of Neisa-sama, SPECIFY "object/subdir(s)/*filename*.o" and not the source code file.
 I made this mistake after months away from working on the project and I want to clarify that.

 ## *Major Issues*
- - Backspace will not work when trying to backspace onto the previous line.
  - PCI will detect all devices after one is found as the first found and known device.

 ## *Questions and Answers*